Last Updated on

 During the summer and winter you can also work as a teacher.
 There are summer and winter camps held in all provinces in China.
 You will be teaching for 14 days in a row, 4-5 classes a day and your salary can be between RMB8.000 and RMB12.000 (just for this period).
 These courses are very intensive, but you can earn more money in 2 weeks than usually in a month and still have another 2 weeks off.

-Okay that sounds pretty money, so how can one actually get a teaching English job in China?
+How can you get a teaching English job in China?

 There are two ways of applying for a teaching job in China.
 You can either do it online using various websites such as: